-In lax moments I often wonder that if given the chance which of the past Dartmoor notaries I would like to have dinner with.
+In lax moments I often ponder that if given the chance which of the past Dartmoor notaries I would like to have dinner with.
 Simple – William Crossing, Eric Hemery and James Perrott.
-Imagine what pearls of wisdom the conversation would harvest.
+Imagine what pearls of wisdom that conversation would harvest.

 Brooking Rowe, J. 1985.
 A Perambulation of Dartmoor.
 Exeter: Devon Books.

 Crossing, W. 1987.
 A Hundred Years on Dartmoor.
 Exeter: Devon Books.

 Doveton, F. B. 1895.
 Bailey’s Magazine of Sports and Pastimes – Vol.64.
 London: Vinton and Co.
 Ltd.